 Ken Cheetham is an animal residing on a tiny planet hurtling through space.
 He has existed for the last 56 of the universe's several billion years.
 Ken's current goals are to work to increase corporate profits for another decade or two, see the important movies on the weekends, and then be dead forever.

 Ken also maintains A Bay Area Progressive Directory on this web site, and is the author of The Nose Cover and other random cruft.

 email: firstname.lastname@example.org postal mail: POBox 11232, Berkeley CA 94712 USA

-Here are my photos of reclaiming the Gill Tract, and my statement to the Albany City Council.
-And now some new photos for 2013.
+Here are my photos of reclaiming the Gill Tract in 2012, and some more photos from 2013.